Azure/azure-powershell/src/MariaDb/docs/Restore-AzMariaDbServer.md

 ### Microsoft.Azure.PowerShell.Cmdlets.MariaDb.Models.Api20180601Preview.IServer

-## ALIASES

 ## NOTES

+ALIASES

-### COMPLEX PARAMETER PROPERTIES
+COMPLEX PARAMETER PROPERTIES

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-#### INPUTOBJECT <IServer>: To construct, see NOTES section for INPUTOBJECT properties and create a hash table.
+INPUTOBJECT <IServer>:
   - `Location <String>`: The location the resource resides in.
   - `[Tag <ITrackedResourceTags>]`: Application-specific metadata in the form of key-value pairs.
     - `[(Any) <String>]`: This indicates any property can be added to this object.
   - `[AdministratorLogin <String>]`: The administrator's login name of a server.
 Can only be specified when the server is being created (and is required for creation).
   - `[EarliestRestoreDate <DateTime?>]`: Earliest restore point creation time (ISO8601 format)
   - `[FullyQualifiedDomainName <String>]`: The fully qualified domain name of a server.
-  - `[IdentityType <IdentityType?>]`: The identity type.
+  - `[IdentityType <String>]`: The identity type.
 Set this to 'SystemAssigned' in order to automatically create and assign an Azure Active Directory principal for the resource.
   - `[MasterServerId <String>]`: The master server id of a replica server.
   - `[ReplicaCapacity <Int32?>]`: The maximum number of replicas that a master server can have.
   - `[ReplicationRole <String>]`: The replication role of the server.